Hybrid Illinois Device for Research and Applications: HIDRA Material Analysis Teststand (HIDRA-MAT) (2019 - present)

 The HIDRA Material Analysis Teststand (HIDRA-MAT) installed on HIDRA.
 This allows some surface characterization in-vacuo.
 The LIBS laser can be seen as well as the transfer arm.

 In 2019 the HIDRA Material Analysis Teststand (HIDRA-MAT) was commissioned and the first exposures of tungsten samples were performed.
 HIDRA-MAT was designed to be able to do surface characterization without having to break vacuum, that is in-vacuo measurements.
 This ability allows study of the temporal evolution of the surface as well.
 HIDRA-MAT was based on the Material Analysis Particle Probe (MAPP) that has been successfully used on LTX and NSTX.
 The system head allows material samples to be mounted securely and exposed to the HIDRA plasma.
 The probe head can be heated to 1000 °C and is attached to a translational stage that has a stroke of 800 mm.
 The Probe head also can be rotated from +90° to -90°. when in the +90° position a liquid lithium injector can place a controlled droplet of liquid lithium onto the material surface.
 The probe then can be rotated back to 0° and inserted into the plasma.
 Furthermore, when in the -45° position, this allows the surface to be exposed to the LIBS/LIDS laser.

 Retention studies of the surface with the plasma fuel gas can be performed.
-For example, is funning a D_{2} + He plasma, and a tungsten surface, the sample can be heated to do thermal desorption spectroscopy (TDS) measurements.
+For example, is running a D_{2} + He plasma, and a tungsten surface, the sample can be heated to do thermal desorption spectroscopy (TDS) measurements.
 To distinguish between the two gases (mass 4 for both) a dual RGA system has been developed that allows one gas to be subtracted from the other.